 While the potatoes are roasting cook up your chicken thighs in a hot frying pan.
 Ideally you want nice crispy skin on the chicken.
 Set aside to rest and cool slightly, then chop up roughly to bite sized pieces.

-Now make your dressing by combining lemon zest, lemon juice, minced garlic, around 2 -3 tablespoons of olive oil and salt and pepper.
+Now make your dressing by combining lemon zest, lemon juice, minced garlic, around 2 -3 tablespoons of extra virgin olive oil and salt and pepper.
 I like to make the dressing in the base of a large bowl that I can toss the salad straight into.

 Once the potatoes are done, remove from the oven.
 It’s now time to assemble your salad.
 To your large bowl add the cos lettuce, parsley and sliced up chicken.
 Then add in the roast potatoes with the capers, anchovies (you may want to mash these up a little) and now crispy sage.
 Mix with a large mixing spoon and serve immediately.